fhiso/tsc-governance/board/by-laws.md

 a.
 Chairs Technical Standing Committee meetings in the absence of the
     Coordinator;
 b.
 Ensures records are maintained reporting the activities of the
-    Technical Standing Committee and associated Technical Project Teams.
+    Technical Standing Committee and other technical activities.
 These duties may be delegated to a Technical Standing Committee Recorder, under the direction or management of the co-coordinator.

 Those serving as Technical Standing Committee Coordinator and Co-Coordinator will preferably be members from different regions of the